 ISA (Illinois Science Assessment): In compliance with federal testing requirements, students will be required to take standardized state assessments in accordance with federal and state testing requirements.
-Illinois will administer a science assessment to students enrolled in a public - school district in grades 5, 8, and once in high school.
-ISA is a general science assessment based on the Illinois Learning Standards in Science, incorporating the Next Generation Science Standards (NGSS).
+Illinois will administer a science assessment to students enrolled in a public school district in grades 5, 8, and once in high school.
+The high school assessment utilized a course-based model with content aligned to Biology I.